compose-spec/compose-spec/spec.md

     external: true
 ```

-You can grant a service access to multiple configs and you can mix long and short syntax.
+You can grant a service access to multiple configs, and you can mix long and short syntax.

 ### container_name

-`container_name` specifies a custom container name, rather than a generated default name.
+`container_name` is a string that specifies a custom container name, rather than a generated default name.

 ```yml
 container_name: my-web-container
 ```

-Compose implementation MUST NOT scale a service beyond 1 container if the Compose file specifies a
+Compose implementation MUST NOT scale a service beyond one container if the Compose file specifies a
 `container_name`.
 Attempting to do so MUST result in an error.

 ### credential_spec